Testing the Ion Generator for STATICGRASSKING Static Grass Applicators: A Comprehensive Guide

 Attach the battery.
 9v dc is preferred.
 You can cascade others and use a lower voltage.
 Remember that this generator will work on as low as 4.5 volts.

 Check that the grass stands up.
-Watch the video below to see how we do it.
+Watch this video to see how we do it.
+Click to watch.

 If the grass does not stand, stop, disconnect the battery and contact us.
 Send a picture of the setup that you used.